jxcv0/metsu-engine/README.md

 # metsu-engine

-This is a casual project to create a relatively high-frequency algorithmic trading program.
+This is a casual project to create a relatively low-latency algorithmic trading program.